tinymce/tinymce-docs/enterprise/check-links-and-embed-media/mediaembed-server.md

 ## Summary cards

-If neither Iframely or an oembed endpoint is configured for a given URL, a summary card will be created.
+If neither Iframely or an oEmbed endpoint is configured for a given URL, a summary card will be created.

-A summary card is an embeddable snippet of code which is generated based on what the *mediaembed* service can work out about the content at the URL.
+A summary card is an embeddable snippet of code which is generated based on what the Media Embed service can work out about the content at the URL.
 The quality of a summary card is greatly enhanced by the presence of [OpenGraph](http://ogp.me/) metadata in the content.